History of the Jews in Houston: History

 In the 1920s Jews began to settle in the Washington Terrace and later the Riverside Terrace areas in the current Third Ward area.
 Many Jewish institutions such as synagogues remained there until the end of the 1950s.
 Temple Beth Israel moved to the Riverside Terrace area in 1925 and Temple Beth Yeshurun opened in the same area in 1945.
 Jewish families moved to Riverside Terrace in the 1930s since they were not allowed to settle in River Oaks.
 Allison Wollam of the Houston Business Journal stated that, at one point, Riverside Terrace "was once on the same affluent level as the swanky River Oaks area".
 During that period the neighborhood hosted the houses of the prominent Weingarten, Finger, and McGregor families.

 Around the 1874 Beth Israel became a Reform Judaism synagogue.
 Congregation Beth El was founded in 1924.
 It was the first Conservative Judaism synagogue founded in Houston.
 In 1925 it occupied the former Beth Israel building.
 Adath Yeshurun later merged with Beth El and became Congregation Beth Yeshurun.
 In the 1930s many Jewish refugees from Germany moved to Houston.
 In 1943 Temple Beth Israel announced that people who espoused Zionist ideals were not allowed to be members, so Emanu-El was formed by people who disagreed with the decision.
 After World War II, more Jewish immigrants from Eastern Europe moved to Houston.

 By the 1950s many Jewish families moved to Southwest Houston and Jewish institutions relocated there.
 The first subdivisions to receive Jews were neighborhoods along North Braeswood and South Braeswood.
 Subsequently, Meyerland began receiving Jews.
 From 1955 to around 1987 the Jewish population in Houston increased by 300%.
 By the 1970s Jews moved to Fondren Southwest in Southwest Houston and the Memorial and Spring Branch areas.
 By 1987 there were around 42,000 Jews in Greater Houston and Jews were located in many areas of Greater Houston.

-In 2017 Hurricane Harvey damaged the Meyerland area, along with the three synaoguges with the largest congregations, the Jewish community center, various Jewish private schools, and the Jewish senior home.
+In 2017 Hurricane Harvey damaged the Meyerland area, along with the three synagogues with the largest congregations, the Jewish community center, various Jewish private schools, and the Jewish senior home.

+In 2024 the Jewish Federation of Greater Houston criticized some of the proposed changes to Texas public elementary school curriculum, arguing that these changes biased towards Christianity and against Judaism.